tsdev/spinw/docs/source/01_features.md

 ### Optimization of magnetic structures

-* minimiation of the classical energy assuming single-k magnetic structure for fast and simple solution for ground state magnetic structure
+* minimization of the classical energy assuming single-k magnetic structure for fast and simple solution for ground state magnetic structure
 * simulated annealing using the Metropolis algorithm on an arbitrary large magnetic supercell
 * calculating properties in thermodynamical equilibrium (heat capacity, magnetic susceptibility, etc.)
 * calculation of the magnetic structure factor